duchuynh/todayilearnedWebApplication/README.md

-Please note that the application does not display the facts anymore because **Supabase pauses its services after 7 days**.
+Please note that the application does not display the facts anymore because **Supabase(Database) pauses its services after 7 days**.
 I only found out about this after completion of the project, and to continue displaying would mean I would need to subscribe to the service.
 Thanks for understanding!

 In the meantime, watch these 3 videos that I made to serve as a walkthrough of the web application!
 GitHub has video sizing limits, so there are 3 consecutive 1 min videos to watch.